hmcts/ccd-docker/PostgresV11.md

 ##  Pull latest ccd-docker
 * Make sure all micro-services are running the same branch, for instance: 'develop'
 * Uncomment the ccd-shared-database-v11 section in the backend.yml
-* Start ccd-docker and make sure that the new container ccd-shared-database-v11 is up and running.

 ````
   ccd-shared-database-v11: